 3. Explore a bounty of beaches

 When it comes to wide open spaces, Gippsland has the advantage.
-While beaches closer to the city can become crowded during summer, Gippsland’s beaches are big and plentiful enough to never feel overrun with visitors.
+While beaches closer to the city can become crowded during summer as many start to use Metal detecting sand scoop for some luck on the beach, Gippsland’s beaches are big and plentiful enough to never feel overrun with visitors.
 From wandering along 90 Mile Beach in Lakes Entrance to view the remains of the Trinculo shipwreck to floating in the calm waters of Cape Paterson Bay Beach on the Bass Coast, Gippsland’s uncrowded beaches are places of wild beauty, free to enjoy all year round.

 4. Eat seriously good seafood

 With direct access to the ocean, Gippsland is a place for seafood lovers to get their fill of some of the freshest catch in the country.
 Housed on a floating vessel that was once the town’s car ferry, Ferryman’s Seafood Café in Lakes Entrance offers fresh oysters with a side serve of harbour views and Pier 70 in Paynesville is another one not to be missed.
 In the seaside village of San Remo, the San Remo Fisherman’s Co-Op is a casual, family-friendly spot to feast on battered fish and chips with daily pelican feeding providing some light entertainment.
 A high end option for discerning diners, the Cape Kitchen on Phillip Island keeps things local by offering fresh mussels, squid and prawns served alongside Gippsland cheese and wine.